ministryofjustice/moj-frontend/docs/get-started/installing-with-npm.md

 ### Alternative solution

 Manually copy the images and fonts from `/node_modules/@ministryofjustice/frontend/moj/assets` into a public facing directory in your project.
-Ideally copying the files to your project should be an automated task or part of your build pipeline to ensure that the MOJ Frontend assets stay up-to-date.
+Ideally copying the files to your project should be an automated task or part of your build pipeline to ensure that the MoJ Frontend assets stay up-to-date.

 The default paths used for assets are `assets/images` and `assets/fonts`. **If your asset folders follow this structure, you will not need to complete the following steps.**